 About DabPress

 DabPress approaches the market differently: most of their presses use a separate hydraulic bottle jack that the user sources or includes in a bundle.
 This keeps the core unit price lower and lets buyers upgrade their pump independently.
-Their range spans from the budget-focused 4 Ton at $379 to the 30 Ton Industrial at $1,099.
+Their range spans from the budget-focused 4 Ton at $379 up through mid-range and commercial models including the 12 Ton Commercial.

 DabPress's strength is tonnage per dollar at the home-use tier.
 Their 10 Ton Driptech at $459 delivers 10 tons with 3" x 5" plates, which is considerably more pressing capacity than the NugSmasher Mini at a nearly identical price.
 The Driptech name refers to an angled plate design that channels rosin directly off the plates for easier collection.